Plugin System

 - Upgrading a plugin never requires patching core files

-- Removing a plugin is as simple as deleting its directory
+- Removing a plugin is (close to) as simple as deleting its directory

-Plugins live in src/plugins/<name>/ and are auto-discovered at build time.
-A build script scans for plugin manifests, generates a registry, and esbuild bundles everything statically.
+Manifest plugins live in src/plugins/<name>/ and are auto-discovered at build time.
+A build script (scripts/generate-plugin-registry.js, run by npm run generate as part of npm run build) scans every src/plugins/*/index.ts for a PluginManifest default export, generates a registry, and esbuild bundles everything statically.
 No runtime filesystem access is needed (Cloudflare Workers has no filesystem).

 src/plugins/